tolache/zd-tweaker/README.md

 If you have any questions or concerns regarding the privacy of Zendesk Tweaker, please file an issue at https://github.com/tolache/zd-tweaker/issues.

 ### Policy Changes
 This Privacy Policy may be updated to reflect changes in our practices or for other operational, legal, or regulatory reasons.
-Any updates will be effective immediately upon posting the revised policy on the Chrome Web Store or our website.
+Any updates will be effective immediately upon posting the revised policy on the Chrome Web Store or the official [GitHub repo](https://github.com/tolache/zd-tweaker).

 By using Zendesk Tweaker, you signify your acceptance of this Privacy Policy.
 If you do not agree with this policy, please do not use the extension.